Law Office of John S. Weaver

 Supervised Visitation

 There may be situations where the court determines that supervised visitation is in the children's best interest.
 In some jurisdictions there may be a supervised visitation program in place.
-For example, see the Montgomery County Supervised Visitation Program Guidelines and sample Consent Order.
-The Supervised Visitation Program also has a phase-out or "Step Down" Plan for use in appropriate situations which is implemented pursuant to a "Step Down" Order entered by the Court.
+For example, see the Montgomery County Supervised Visitation Program Guidelines.
 Any referral to the court's supervised visitation program must be through the court's protocol and procedures and subject to space availability.
 Where there is no available supervised visitation program, the visitation order should designate an appropriate neutral third party supervisor.

 The ABA Center on Children and the Law's